Aquatic Noxious Weed Program

 Invasive aquatic plants are transported by hitching a ride on animals, watercraft and recreational vehicles, as well as scuba, fishing and hunting equipment.

-Boating - Before launching & before leaving:
+Before launching and before leaving:

 Hunting & Other Outdoor Activity